fiso64/slsk-batchdl/README.md

 ### Search Query
 The search query is determined as follows:

-- For album downloads: If the album field is non-empty, search for 'Artist Album' Otherwise, search for 'Artist Title'
+- For album downloads: If the album field is non-empty, search for 'Artist Album'.
+  Otherwise, search for 'Artist Title'
-- For all other download types: If the title field is non-empty, search for 'Artist Title' Otherwise, search for 'Artist Album'
+- For all other download types: If the title field is non-empty, search for 'Artist Title'.
+  Otherwise, search for 'Artist Album'

 ### Soulseek's rate limits